edoardopanichi/PA3_cHRI/README.md

 PERFORMANCE METRICS:
 - kill per minute (average time per kill)
 - bullets per kill
-- SME from teh center of the heads
+- SME from the center of the heads

 FEATURES:
 - Bumps and holes for target and hostages